 The Knights' Circle

 Knights of yore placed honor and loyalty at the core of their code.
-Members of the Knights' Circle have demonstrated their loyalty to BB&N by making gifts for five or more consecutive years.
-Consistent giving allows BB&N to build on a strong, steady, and reliable foundation of support.
+Members of the Knights' Circle have demonstrated their loyalty to BB&N by making gifts of any size for five or more consecutive years.
+Consistent giving each year allows BB&N to build on a strong, steady, and reliable foundation of support.

 The Almy Society